gturpin-dev/OOWPrise/README.md

 ## Usage

-You have a built-in development environment that you can use to develop your theme.
+You have a built-in development environment that you can use to develop your theme without a WP installation.

 It requires [Docker](https://www.docker.com/) and [wp-env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/) to be installed on your machine.